Understand and Manage Delegation

 • This is the account that seeks to make filings on the filer’s EDGAR account, because, for example, it is the account belonging to the filer’s filing agent, law firm, or broker-dealer.

-5. Select Manage Delegations and User Groups
+5. Select Manage Delegations and User Groups.

-6. Select Request Delegation
+6. Select Request Delegation.

 7. Enter the CIK or name of the filer for which your EDGAR account would like to file.

 • This is the filer that you request delegate authority to file to your EDGAR account.
+The EDGAR account should have an existing agreement with this filer to submit EDGAR filings on the filer's behalf.

 • If you enter information that corresponds to a filer in EDGAR that has enrolled in EDGAR Next, the filer’s name, CIK, address, and state of incorporation (if relevant) will display.